Monday, January 13, 2020

 The Monument has been established jointly with the Jewish Congregation of Stockholm and the Swedish Holocaust Memorial Association (SHMA) and supported by Heckscher Foundation as well as other private funds.
 The Jewish Congregation of Stockholm has specifically approved the design and site of the Monument, as previously jointly presented to Stockholm City Council in January 2019.

-Each uncovered tombstone contains personal information about each victim, including date of birth, country of origin and the date of death.
-Many of the victims were in their early teens when the WWII had started and thus were very young when they all died in the 1945-46 in Stockholm.
-Poland, Hungary, Romania, Czechoslovakia, Austria, Germany, Yugoslavia, Greece were among the countries of birth.
-The assembly of these newly unearthed tombstones together with the memorial stones provides a unique and precious information about the otherwise completely lost individuals and their tragic histories.
+Each uncovered tombstone contains personal information about each victim, including date of birth, country of origin, and the date of death.
+Many of the victims were in their early teens when WWII had started and thus were very young when they all died in 1945-46 in Stockholm.
+Poland, Hungary, Romania, Czechoslovakia, Austria, Germany, Yugoslavia, and Greece were among the countries of birth.
+The assembly of these newly unearthed tombstones, together with the memorial stones, provides a unique and precious source of information about the otherwise completely lost individuals and their tragic histories.

-In this context, we are particularly alarmed by the Protocol 2019:8, from the Stockholm Jewish Congregation Council published on December 18, 2019 stating in paragraph 6 that "the Congregation Council has the right to remove it (the Monument) and so it will be done."
+In this context, we are particularly alarmed by Protocol 2019:8, from the Stockholm Jewish Congregation Council, published on December 18, 2019 stating in paragraph 6 that "the Congregation Council has the right to remove it (the Monument) and so it will be done."

-Twenty five years ago, on the 50th anniversary of the Death marches and the liberation of the concentration camps, the Jewish Congregation had suddenly opposed the erection of the Holocaust Memorial which commemorated the names of about 8000 Holocaust victims who came to Sweden after the WWII.
-And yet since 1998, the Memorial proudly stands next to the Great Synagogue in Stockholm and it would not be there but for your specific and effective intervention.
-It is with a similar plea that the Swedish Holocaust Memorial Association is asking your help and action.
+Twenty-five years ago, on the 50th anniversary of the Death marches and the liberation of the concentration camps, the Jewish Congregation had suddenly opposed the erection of the Holocaust Memorial, which commemorated the names of about 8000 Holocaust victims who came to Sweden after World War II.
+And yet since 1998, the Memorial proudly stands next to the Great Synagogue in Stockholm, and it would not be there but for your specific and effective intervention.
+It is with a similar plea that the Swedish Holocaust Memorial Association is asking for your help and action.

 Incidentally, we have already written (and received no reply) to Aron Verständig, the Chairman of the Board of the Jewish Congregation in Stockholm.